KRKNUK/KRKNUK/README.md

 ## About me

 I'm a techincal consultant working in the  Northwest of the UK.
+I have over 13 years experience working for an MSP using a huge array of technologies.

 - 🔭 I’m currently working with Terraform for AWS & Azure, and MDM using Intune.